Artem-Viveritsa/FusionJewelryToolkit/README.md

 ![Gemstones icon](commands/GemstonesOnFaceAtCircles/resources/32x32@2x.png)
 ## GemstonesOnFaceAtCircles — Place round gemstones on a face at sketch circles
-- **Description:** Creates round-cut gemstone bodies at selected sketch circles on a chosen face.
+- **Description:** Creates round-cut gemstone bodies at selected sketch circles on a chosen face or construction plane.
 The gemstone size matches the circle diameter.
-- **Selection:** 1 face and one or more sketch circles.
-The face may have any curvature or complexity; the circles do not need to lie directly on the face.
+- **Selection:** 1 face or construction plane and one or more sketch circles.
+The face/plane may have any curvature or complexity; the circles do not need to lie directly on the face/plane.
 Minimum circle diameter is `0.5 mm`.
 - **Key parameters:**
   - **Flip (orientation)** — Flip the stone orientation.
 Reverses the direction the gemstone faces relative to the surface.
 Default: `false`.
   - **Absolute Depth Offset** — Additional depth offset in absolute units.
 Adds a fixed depth to the gemstone beyond the relative offset.
 Default: `0 mm`.